prodromospapa/Analysis-of-SARS-CoV-2-Genome/README.md

-# thesis
+# Instructions
 prerequirements: 1)all .sh must be run with 'bash *.sh' format
-                 2)Anaconda/minoconda must be installed in the system 3)Access to a sudo user is obligated if you run it for the first time in order to install the needed software using the 0_install_requirements.sh.sh
+                 2)Anaconda/minoconda must be installed in the system 3)Access to a sudo user is obligated if you run it for the first time in order to install the needed software using the 0_install_requirements.sh
+                 4)Academic email

 It is recommended to run in a tmux session as most of the scripts may run for a long period of time.

 1)Run 0_install_requirements.sh if you use this project for the first time and everything that is needed will be downloaded automatically.